We have found the fixed bed

 Television mount

-to the 16 inch Technika (Tesco) 12v television with freeview and DVD
+We sometimes take a 16 inch Technika (Tesco) 12v television with freeview and DVD

 drive powered through an Amperor stabilised power supply, or 230v